Appealing against a Universal Credit decision at a tribunal

 You should write no more than 1 month after HMCTS wrote to tell you about the cancellation.
 If you need this time extended, explain in your letter why you missed the 1 month deadline.

 If the tribunal agree they’ll reopen your appeal.

-If the tribunal don’t agree to reopen your appeal, contact your nearest Citizens Advice to check if there’s anything else you can do.
+If the tribunal don’t agree to reopen your appeal, talk to an adviser to check if there’s anything else you can do.